top of page

 Ed Content Approach

-Customer education and empowerment can take shape as any number of instructional exercises or design outcomes (see Lindsay Davis' skillset diagram above).
+Education and empowerment can take shape as any number of instructional exercises or design outcomes (see Lindsay Davis' skillset diagram above).

 I can help you narrow in on